OverlordAlex/Fitocrazy/README.md

 - set records should use proper localisation and formatting
 - add record type for "best set" which explains the most-moved record
 - be able to toggle sort most common exercises by date desc/asc
-- Exercise should change colour when it's ready to work again, and grey when super old and likely not being done
 - Calculation should be based more heavily on weight over reps
 - When going to old exercise and back, then should scroll to where it was clicked from in the list
 - add exercise to current workout from search in other list